GriffinCanCode/prism/docs/implementation-plan.md

     * Create a VSCode extension that integrates the language server.
     * Begin development of the **Conceptual Cohesion Metrics** to provide smart refactoring suggestions.

-### **Phase 3: Advanced Compilation & AI Integration (Months 7-9)**
+### **Phase 3: Advanced Compilation & Metadata Export (Months 7-9)**

-* **Focus**: Implement high-performance backends and the deep AI integration layer.
+* **Focus**: Implement high-performance backends and comprehensive metadata export system.
 * **Tasks**:
     * Develop the **LLVM backend** for compiling to native code, embedding extensive metadata into the LLVM IR for debugging and analysis.
     * Finalize the **WASM backend**, making it the primary target for portable code.
-    * Build the **AI Integration Layer**, which can analyze Prism code, build a semantic representation, and provide feedback on complexity, potential issues, and clarity.
+    * Build the **Metadata Export Layer**, which can analyze Prism code, build a semantic representation, and export structured data for external AI tools to provide feedback on complexity, potential issues, and clarity.

 ### **Phase 4: Runtime, Standard Library & Ecosystem (Months 10-12)**